 First, not all paintings are created equal.
-Technique doesn’t always make a painting great nor does following a set of rules.
-In many cases in these extraordinary works of art, the artist has broken some aesthetic or compositional “rule” which only adds more questions than answers.
-One assumption would be that we only need to stop religiously following the rules if we what to create a great painting.
+Technique doesn’t always make a picture tremendous, nor does following a set of rules.
+In many cases, in these extraordinary works of art, the artist has broken some aesthetic or compositional “rule,” which only adds more questions than answers.
+One assumption would be that we only need to stop religiously following the rules to create a great painting.
 If this is indeed true, then why do so many amateur paintings appear clumsily constructed and poorly painted?

-A lot on times even the experts are unable to explain why.
+A lot of times, even the experts are unable to explain why.

 Before we begin breaking the rules, we first need to understand what the rules of painting are.
 We need to understand the science and chemistry of painting and understand the mechanics of the picture plane.
 We need to achieve a certain level of mastery to access what I like to call the intangible.

 If our goal is to make extraordinary works of art, then we need to follow in the steps of the masters.
 We need to develop new ways of working.
-We need to develop processes to help us achieve our goal.
+We need to establish processes to help us achieve our goal.
 Who exactly is a master artist is a topic for another day, because not every experienced artist is a master.

-To begin making good pictures we need to stop working from photographs, even those you take yourself.
-A photograph can be used sometimes as a reference, but a painting should never be a copy of the photograph.
+To begin making good pictures, we need to stop working from photographs, even those you take yourself.
+A picture can sometimes be used as a reference, but a painting should never be a copy of the photograph.
 A true artist uses a sketchbook.
 A painter knows how to draw from life and knows how to draw well.
-Ironically many of these photograph “copyists” do not know how to draw nor can they copy from real-life subjects.
-They may appear to be skilled, but they are only skilled at copying photographs.
-A photograph is two dimensional.
-Once you remove the photograph from their equation and ask them to work with a three dimensional subject they simply cannot do it.
+Ironically many of these photograph “copyists” do not know how to draw, nor can they copy from real-life subjects.
+They may appear to be skilled, but they are only proficient at copying photographs.
+A photograph is two-dimensional.
+Once you remove the picture from their equation and ask them to work with a three-dimensional subject, they cannot do it.

-The only rule in art that supports a positive outcome in painting is a strict adherence to a process in the proper sequence.
+The only rule in art that supports a positive outcome in painting is strict adherence to a process in the proper sequence.
 Here are the steps I have used and taught for decades in the order they need to be done: Sketching, drawing(s), value study(s), colour study(s) and then and only then a final painting.
 These are the rules you should never break.
-These are the rules that support that final extraordinary picture all artists seek.
-The only rules we can break as artists are the ones linked to the principals and elements of design.
+These are the rules that support the extraordinary art that all artists seek.
+The only rules we can break as artists are the ones linked to the principles and elements of design.

-Great art is only achieved through a stract adherence to process.
+Great art is achieved through strict adherence to the process.